zjoasan/rdpwrap/README.md

 INI file was introduced in version 1.5.
 It stores system configuration for RDP Wrapper — general wrapping settings, binary patch codes, and per build specific data.
 When new `termsrv.dll` build comes out, developer adds support for it by updating INI file in repository.

-> Config Tool reports version 1.5, but I installed higher version.
-What's the matter?

-Beginning with version 1.5 the `rdpwrap.dll` is not updated anymore, since all settings are stored in INI file.
-Deal with it.

 > Config Tool shows `[not supported]` and RDP doesn't work.
 What can I do?

 Make sure you're connected to the Internet and run `update.bat`.